-- When to the temple we repair, A numerous joyful throng, Our praise shall fill the house of prayer; The Lord's our strength and song. - Should we be wanting to rejoice Thro' deadness or delays, The stones themselves would find a voice To celebrate his praise. - He found us in the desart wide, And did from thence remove: Still may he us vouchsafe to guide, And lead with bands of love. - 4 He is our Comforter and light, We on his manna feed; His cloud by day, his fire by night To heavenly Canaan lead. - 5 To those calm happy seats may he In safety us convey,With all whose love and piety Have plac'd us in the way.
+- When to the temple we repair,

+A numerous joyful throng,

+Our praise shall fill the house of prayer;

+The Lord's our strength and song.

+- Should we be wanting to rejoice

+Thro' deadness or delays,

+The stones themselves would find a voice

+To celebrate his praise.

+- 3 He found us in the desart wide,

+And did from thence remove:

+Still may he us vouchsafe to guide,

+And lead with bands of love.

+- He is our Comforter and light,

+We on his manna feed;

+His cloud by day, his fire by night

+To heavenly Canaan lead.

+- To those calm happy seats may he In safety us convey,With all whose love and piety Have plac'd us in the way.

+- To the bless'd coeternal Three

+Whom earth and heaven adore,

+As was, and is, all glory be,

+'Till time shall be no more.